Meal plan information for first year students for the Class of 2021 will be available by July 1, 2017

 During lunch, when students require the most flexibility, all Yale College dining halls are open 11:30 am to 1:30 pm.

-Although first-year undergraduate students are required to purchase the “Full Meal Plan”, upperclassmen can choose from other meal plan options.
+Although first-year undergraduate students are required to purchase the “Full Meal Plan”, upperclassmen have the option to choose from other meal plan options.

 Meal Plan Options